Hawaiʻi Sign Language: History

-HSL is not itself a pidgin, but alternate names for the language are documented as Hawaiʻi Pidgin Sign Language or Pidgin Sign Language.
-This is due to an inaccurate historical association with the spoken language Hawaiʻi Pidgin.
+Although HSL is not itself a pidgin, it is commonly known as Hawaiʻi Pidgin Sign Language or Pidgin Sign Language due to its historical association with Hawaiʻi Pidgin.
 Linguists who have begun to document the language and community members prefer the name Hawaiʻi Sign Language, and that is the name used for it in ISO 639-3 as of 2014.

-Village sign use, by both d/Deaf and hearing, is attested from 1820.
+Village sign use, by both Deaf and hearing, is attested from 1820.
 There is the possibility of influence from immigrant sign later that century, though HSL has little in common today with ASL or other signed and spoken languages it has come in contact with.
 The establishment of a school for the deaf in 1914 strengthened the use of sign, primarily HSL, among the students.
 A Chinese-Hawaiian Deaf man named Edwin Inn taught HSL to other d/Deaf adults and also stood as president of a Deaf club.
 However, the introduction of ASL in 1941 in place of purely oral instruction resulted in a shift from HSL.

 Recognition

 HSL was recognized by linguists on March 1, 2013, by a research group from the University of Hawaiʻi at Mānoa.
-The research team found a letter from Reverend Hiram Bingham to Reverend Thomas H. Gallaudet from Feb.
-23, 1821.
+The research team found a letter from Reverend Hiram Bingham to Reverend Thomas H. Gallaudet from February 23, 1821.
 The letter described several instances of deaf Kānaka Maoli communicating to Bingham in their own sign language.
 The initial research team interviewed 19 Deaf people and two children of Deaf parents on four islands.
-Eighty percent of HSL vocabulary is different from American Sign Language.
+Eighty percent of HSL vocabulary is different from American Sign Language (ASL).

 Some reports on HSL claimed it to be "the first new language to be uncovered within the United States since the 1930s," or that it may be the "last undiscovered language in the country."

 Prior to 2013, HSL was largely undocumented.
 HSL is at risk of becoming dormant due to its low number of signers and the adoption of ASL.